Technologicat/unpythonic/macro_extras/README.md

     assert func(1, 2) == 3
 ```

 This is of course rather silly, as an unnamed argument can only be mentioned once.
 If we're giving names to them, a regular ``lambda`` is shorter to write.
-The point is, this combo is now possible in case it's ever needed.
 A more realistic combo is:

 ```python
 with quicklambda, tco: